 The European segment is headquartered in London, England and maintains office locations in France, Germany, and Italy.
 The Asia Pacific segment is headquartered in Tokyo, Japan with office locations in Hong Kong, and Australia.
-Mainly sales and consulting personnel staff each of these foreign operations.
+Sales and consulting personnel are the primary functional groups based at foreign operations.
 Segment revenues reflect direct sales of products and services to clients based in their respective geographic locations.
 There are no intersegment or intercompany sales of the FactSet service.
-Each segment records compensation, travel, office and other direct expenses related to its employees.
+Each segment records compensation, including stock-based compensation, travel, office and other direct expenses related to its employees.
 Expenditures related to the Company's computer centers, data fees and corporate headquarters charges are recorded by the U.S. segment and are not allocated to the European and Asia Pacific segments.
-At February 28, 2006, total goodwill of \$135.1 million, is allocated to the U.S. segment totaling \$62.9 million and in the European segment totaling \$72.2 million.
+At May 31, 2006, total goodwill of \$140.5 million, is allocated to the U.S. segment totaling \$63.0 million and in the European segment totaling \$77.5 million.
 The accounting policies of the segments are the same as those described in Note 2, Accounting Policies.